simon-weber/gmusicapi/README.rst

         :target: https://travis-ci.org/simon-weber/Unofficial-Google-Music-API

 * November 2013: I started working fulltime at Venmo, meaning this project is back to night and weekend development.
-* March 2014: a Google update broke much of the deprecated webclient interface and temporarily disrupted mobileclient streaming.

 For fine-grained development updates, follow me on Twitter:
 `@simonmweber <https://twitter.com/simonmweber>`__.